-Stormwater quality management involves a large and diverse range of issues and information.
-This section provides ready access to the most pertinent and up-to-date resources for the stormwater quality practitioner.
+Stormwater quality management involves a large and diverse range of challenges, needs, and information.
+This section provides ready access to the most pertinent topics and up-to-date resources for the stormwater quality practitioner.

 The California Stormwater Best Management Practices (BMP) Handbooks have provided excellent guidance to the stormwater community since their first publication by the Stormwater Quality Task Force (SWQTF) in 1993.
 Refined and updated since, the handbooks are the standard reference for stormwater quality management in California.